 That is, they're found in different places.
 In English,

-any vowel can be nasal and they appear ONLY before nasal
+any vowel can be nasalized and they appear ONLY before nasal

 consonants (m, n, ng).
 In French, there are only three

 nasal vowels and they may NOT appear before nasal consonants.

 The three vowels are:

 This sound the low, back, nasal vowel, and it is similar to the vowel in the English word "on."
 It is usually spelled with the "an" and sometimes with "en."